Bowery/website/jekyll-blog/_posts/2014-10-21-powering-joomla-websites-with-bowery.markdown

 title:  "Getting started with Bowery and Joomla"
 date:   2014-10-21 15:11:54
 categories: posts
+description: "Step by step guide on setting up a Joomla app using Bowery."
 ---

 Now we start the fun stuff, working with full-stack applications like Wordpress, Drupal and Ghost.
 This post will focus on [Joomla](http://joomla.org/), a leading content management system known for a huge third party developer community and powerful tools for skinning your sites.